 - the fact that you move on a stern deck;

-- a fact that the flooring does not play under your feet and the latter does not rattle on the wave;
+- the fact that the flooring does not play under your feet and the latter does not rattle on the wave;

-- a fact that you can equip the boat with comfortable seats, steering console, additional equipment.
+- the fact that you can equip the boat with comfortable seats, a steering console, and additional equipment.

 Moreover, the boat doesn’t need to be assembled.
-Compared to plastic or duralumin boats, RIBs have less weight (with the exact overall dimensions).
+RIBs have less weight than plastic or duralumin boats (with the exact overall dimensions).
 At the same time, they have more carrying capacity.
 As a rule, they allow the installation of more powerful motors.
 And the RIB price is much more democratic.

-First, the fabric is cut out, and preparatory work is underway for gluing the cylinders (gluing in internal partitions, valves, gluing individual cylinder elements).
+First, the fabric is cut out, and preparatory work is underway to glue the cylinders (gluing in internal partitions, valves, and individual cylinder elements).
 When the entire balloon is glued, it gets inflated, and further operations are performed on the inflated balloon.
 This is the first step in checking the tightness of the cylinder.
 At this production stage, it is clear whether the boat is holding pressure or not.
 Further, after complete assembly, the boats are put on the slop, i.e. they stand inflated for a particular time.
 The quality control department monitors how the boats hold pressure.

 The development of the modern chemical industry makes it possible to create very reliable materials for gluing fabrics.
-If you test both variants of the seam on a tensile testing machine, then in both cases, the break will occur in the fabric and not at the seam.
-The quality of craft is determined by the culture of production and quality control methods and not by the technique of seam formation chosen by the manufacturer.
+If you test both seam variants on a tensile testing machine, then in both cases, the break will occur in the fabric and not at the seam.
+The quality of craft is determined by the culture of production and quality control methods, not by the seam formation technique chosen by the manufacturer.